Stanislav Daskalov

-Stanislav Borisov Daskalov is a Bulgarian politician and diplomat who served as the Minister of Foreign Affairs from 1993 to 1994.
+Stanislav Penkov Daskalov is a Bulgarian politician and diplomat who served as the Minister of Foreign Affairs from 1993 to 1994.

-A political independent, he previously held various positions within the Foreign Ministry, including that of a deputy minister with a foreign trade portfolio.
+A political independent, he previously held various positions, including that of a deputy minister with a foreign trade portfolio.
+He negotiated the Europe Agreement of Bulgaria and was the deputy chief negotiator of Bulgaria's membership in the EU.
+He served as Bulgaria's first Permanent Representative of Bulgaria to the EU.

-Daskalov was also exposed to have served from 1985 to 1989 as an agent and secret informant of the Committee for State Security, the repressive apparatus of the People’s Republic of Bulgaria.
+Daskalov was also exposed to have served from 1985 to 1989 as an agent and secret informant of the Committee for State Security, of the People’s Republic of Bulgaria.